nkavadias/nkavadias.github.io/_posts/2022-09-13-Future Developments and Challenges in Evidence Recovery for Digital Forensics .md

 categories: [DFIR, Cybersecurity]
 ---

-_This report discusses future developments and challenges in evidence recovery for digital forensics.
-The exponential growth in volumes of data, the increase in Internet of Things (IoT) devices and the ubiquity of encryption all pose challenges to the digital forensics practitioner.
-This report discusses new techniques and technology developed to overcome these issues and how the Australian and US governments have responded to these challenges by introducing new laws._
+_This report discusses future developments and challenges in evidence recovery for digital forensics and new laws, techniques and technology developed to overcome these issues._

 ![DFIR cybersecurity digital forensics]({{ site.baseurl }}/images/adi-goldstein1.jpg "Future of Evidence Recovery for Digital Forensics")
 _Photo by [Adi Goldstein](https://unsplash.com/@adigold1){:target="_blank"} on [Unsplash](https://unsplash.com/s/photos/hacking){:target="_blank"}_

+# Introduction
+This report discusses future developments and challenges in evidence recovery for digital forensics.
+The exponential growth in volumes of data, the increase in Internet of Things (IoT) devices and the ubiquity of encryption all pose challenges to the digital forensics practitioner.
+It also discusses new techniques and technology developed to overcome these issues and how the Australian and US governments have responded to these challenges by introducing new laws.

 # Growth in data volumes
 The increasing data capacities held by suspects are creating problems for forensic investigations.
 Currently (August 2022), the largest hard drive capacity for a personal computer is 20 terabyte (TB), with [Seagate having plans for a 30 TB HDD in 2023](https://www.extremetech.com/computing/338238-seagate-to-launch-30tb-hard-drives-in-2023){:target="_blank"}.
 Growth rate predictions for computer hard drives are estimated at 30% per year, meaning consumers will have access to hard drives above 70 TB in the next five years [(Evans, 2019)](https://www.architecting.it/blog/dude-wheres-my-100tb-hard-drive/){:target="_blank"}.
 Although drive capacities are increasing, disk throughput is not.
 According to Novak et al. [(2019)](https://www.ojp.gov/pdffiles1/nij/250700.pdf){:target="_blank"}, physical acquisition of a 1TB drive can take 11 hours, creating significant delays for time-critical law enforcement investigations and creating investigation backlogs.
 Researchers are investigating new techniques for speeding up acquisition and analysis.
 Sifting collectors and using public cloud compute clusters are two methods of helping solve the data volume growth problem.